 Students are expected to conduct themselves in such a way that they respect and consider the rights of others.
-Students of the District must conform with school regulations and accept directions from authorized school personnel.
-The Board has "zero tolerance" of violent, disruptive or inappropriate behavior by its students.
+Students of the District must conform to school regulations and accept directions from authorized school personnel.
+The Board will not accept violent, disruptive or inappropriate behavior by its students.